freeradical13/freeradical13.github.io/index.md

 [Atomic mass][] (m<sub>A</sub>) is measured in [unified atomic mass units][] (u or amu), also known as daltons (Da) and 1u is approximately the mass of a nucleon.
 For various reasons, 1u is defined more strictly as <code>1/12</code> of the mass of a Carbon-12 atom.
 [Relative atomic mass][] (A<sub>r</sub>) is a ratio of the average mass of atoms of an element in some sample to 1u.
 [Standard atomic weight][] (A<sub>r,std</sub>) is A<sub>r</sub> on Earth, reflecting the weighted average of isotope masses of an element on Earth.

 If an atom has an equal number of protons and electrons, then it is neutral.
 If an atom has an unequal number of protons and electrons, then it is [ionized][ion].
 If an atom has more protons than electrons, then it's positively charged, called a cation, and symbolized as E<sup>+</sup>.
 If an atom has more electrons than protons, then it's negatively charged, called an anion, and symbolized as E<sup>-</sup>.
+If the ion is more than one electron away from the neutral ion, then the <sup>+</sup> or <sup>-</sup> is preceded by that number, e.g. E<sup>2+</sup>.

 # Chemistry